wrobell/geocoon/doc/index.rst

 GeoCoon supports

-- point and line string geometries (more to come)
+#.
+Point and line string geometries (more to come).
-- SQL/MM databases (i.e. PostgreSQL + Postgis)
+#.
+SQL/MM databases (i.e. PostgreSQL + Postgis).
-- multiple geometry columns in a data frame
+#.
+Multiple geometry columns in a data frame.

 GeoCoon requires Python 3 and Pandas 0.13.1.